 Meeting higher caloric needs is essential not only for peak athletic performance, but also to prevent Relative Energy Deficiency in Sport Disorder (RED-S).
 This disorder occurs when athletes do not consume enough energy to meet the demands of their sport and daily life, leading to negative impacts on performance, health, and recovery, according to nih.gov.

 Additionally, many athletes struggle with nutritional deficiencies, making it crucial to optimize their pre-game diets.
 Anemia affects approximately 1.6 billion people worldwide, according to nih.org.
-However, 40% of the population is deficient in vitamin D, according to nitypoint.org.
+However, 40 percent of the population is deficient in vitamin D, according to nitypoint.org.
 Mrs. Cauliffe highlighted the importance of a balanced approach to diet.
 She emphasized the need for flexibility in nutrition.

 “The basic components of any diet are protein, carbohydrates, and fats,” Mrs. Caulliffe said.
 “The ratio will change based on the person, type of athlete, season they are in, and what is readily available […] Nutrition should be neutral without special rules.
 High-quality foods in combination with evidence-based needs are the best way to fuel an athlete.”